How to use a home equity loan to pay off high-interest debt

 Develop a solid repayment plan to mitigate the risk, such as using some of the monthly savings to pay off your new home equity loan more quickly.

 If you borrow to consolidate debt for a lower payment, you must be disciplined not to run your credit card balances up again.
 It is easy to rationalize each little expenditure, but the balance can grow quickly.

 Equity in your home is one of your safety nets and a source of funds for important needs.
 Use it wisely.

 Choosing the right type of home equity loan

 If you decide to use your home equity to consolidate your high-interest debt, consider the two types of loans below:

-A home equity loan typically has a fixed interest rate so you won’t have to worry about rising rates.
-You pay it back in fixed monthly payments over a period of 10 to 30 years.
-This approach is especially good if you have a low rate on your underlying first mortgage that you don’t want to give up by using a cash-out refinance.
+A home equity loan typically has a fixed interest rate, so you won’t have to worry about rising rates.
+You pay it back in fixed monthly payments over a period of generally 10 to 30 years.
+This approach is good if you have a low rate on your underlying first mortgage that you don’t want to give up by using a cash out refinance.